Measurements of the absolute branching fractions of the doubly Cabibbo-suppressed decays $D^+\to K^+\pi^0$, $D^+\to

 The systematic uncertainties of the 2D fit are mainly due to signal shapes, background shapes, and peaking background.
-The uncertainties due to signal shapes are estimated by using the MC shapes without convolving with Gaussian resolution.
+The uncertainties due to signal shapes are estimated by using Crystal-ball function.
 The uncertainties due to the background shapes are estimated by varying the endpoint by 0.2~MeV$/c^2$ for the ARGUS function.
-The systematic uncertainties due to peaking background are estimated by varying the BFs of the peaking background channels by $\pm 1\sigma$ ~\cite{ref:pdg2022}.
-After adding these three uncertainties in quadrature, the systematic uncertainties of the 2D fit are assigned to be 0.5\%, 0.3\%, 1.5\% and 1.5\% for $D^+\to K^+\pi^0$, $D^+\to K^+\eta$, $D^+\to K^+\eta^{\prime}_{\pi^+\pi^-\eta}$ and $D^+\to K^+\eta^{\prime}_{\pi^+\pi^-\gamma}$, respectively.
+The systematic uncertainties due to peaking background are estimated by varying the BFs of the peaking background channels by $\pm 1\sigma$ and the data-MC difference of the peaking background channels including PID, tracking, $\pi^0$ reconstruction, $K^0_S$ reconstruction, $\Delta E^{\rm sig}$ cut and opening angle requirement~\cite{ref:pdg2022, lum_bes3, ref:jianfengDCS}.
+After adding these three uncertainties in quadrature, the systematic uncertainties of the 2D fit are assigned to be 3.9\%, 1.2\%, 4.8\% and 4.8\% for $D^+\to K^+\pi^0$, $D^+\to K^+\eta$, $D^+\to K^+\eta^{\prime}_{\pi^+\pi^-\eta}$ and $D^+\to K^+\eta^{\prime}_{\pi^+\pi^-\gamma}$, respectively.

 The systematic uncertainty of $K^0_S$ veto is estimated by examining the BFs after enlarging the veto window by $\pm 10$ and $\pm20$~MeV/$c^2$.
 The change of the re-measured BF, 1.8\%, is assigned for $D^+ \to K^{+} \eta^{\prime}$.